Excelity Global Announces Strategic Alliance With Trans Skills to Expand Into META Region

 Maen Samara, Chief Executive Officer, Trans Skills, said, "We have always admired Excelity's success and we are excited to play a role in its ongoing growth in the global HCM industry.
 Trans Skills with its devotion to the multi-country payroll outsource services has built strong disruptive technology as well as regional presence to better support its growing network of clients and their demanding businesses."

-This partnership bridged and connected Asia Pacific, Middle East and Africa allowing us to serve wider range of customers while maintaining a seamless experience, centricity and quality.
+This partnership bridged and connected Asia Pacific, Middle East and Africa allowing us to serve a wider range of customers while maintaining a seamless experience, centricity, and quality.

 About Trans Skills

-Headquartered in Dubai, UAE, Trans Skills LLC is a technology driven Human Capital Services provider offering human-centric B2B services, with offices in the Middle East and global network active in 30 countries covering the META region.
+Headquartered in Dubai, UAE, Trans Skills LLC is a technology-driven Human Capital Services provider offering human-centric B2B services, with offices in the Middle East and a global network active in 30 countries covering the META region.
 Proud member of Alserkal Group, Alserkal has played a crucial part in the diplomatic, economic and cultural role for the past 70 years.
-This established Emirati company has grown its reach and has maintained connections in the UAE and neighboring countries.
+This established Emirati company has grown its reach and has maintained connections in the UAE and neighboring countries."

 About Excelity